-The Key Thatch Palm Tree, scientific name Thrinax morrisii or Leucothrinax morrisii, is an endangered species.
-It is easy to grow and maintain.
-This palm can easily adjust to variety of different conditions.
+The Key Thatch Palm Tree, scientifically known as Thrinax morrisii or Leucothrinax morrisii, stands as an endangered species, yet it proves remarkably easy to cultivate and maintain.

-Key Thatch is native to Bahamas, Cuba, Haiti, Puerto Rico, Navassa Island, Anguilla, Barbuda and one of a very few palms that is native to Florida.
+Native to the Bahamas, Cuba, Haiti, Puerto Rico, Navassa Island, Anguilla, Barbuda, and notably, one of the few palms native to Florida, the Key Thatch Palm boasts distinct identifying features.

 Quick Facts: